pupil-labs/hmd-eyes/docs/Developer.md

 In order to know what someone is looking at in the scene, we must establish a mapping between pupil positions and the gaze point.

-Once the communication between Unity and Pupil Capture has been setup, you are ready to calibrate.
-Before you calibrate you will need to ensure that eyes are well captured.
+Before you calibrate you will need to ensure that eyes are well captured and that the pupil detection runs with high confidence (~0.8).
+Please refer to the Pupil [getting started](https://docs.pupil-labs.com/#capture-workflow) and [user docs](https://docs.pupil-labs.com/#pupil-detection).

 Use the `FrameVisualizer` component to check that you are capturing a good image in particular of the pupil of the eye.
 You may need to adjust the headset to ensure you can see the eye in all ranges of eye movements.
-Additionally you need to check the confidence and quality of the pupil detection inside Pupil Capture.

 ![Before Starting A Calibration](BeforeStartingCalibration.png)

+Once the communication between Unity and Pupil Capture has been setup, you are ready to calibrate.
 We provided the `CalibrationController` component, based on the `Calibration` class.
 The `CalibrationController` guides through the process and acts as an interface, while the `Calibration` itself handles the communication with Pupil Capture.

 As all *Listeners* and other high level components the `CalibrationController` needs access to the Pupil Connection object.
 Additionally assigning the camera object makes sure that the calibration happens in camera space and is independent of head movements.